vjeranc/UD_Croatian/README.md

 When using the Croatian UD treebank, please cite the following paper:

-Željko Agić and Nikola Ljubešić.
+* Željko Agić and Nikola Ljubešić.
 2014.
 [The SETimes.HR Linguistically Annotated Corpus of Croatian](http://www.lrec-conf.org/proceedings/lrec2014/pdf/690_Paper.pdf).
 In Proc.
 LREC, pp. 1724--1727.

+See file LICENSE for further licensing information.